unifyai/unify/README.md

     print("response: {}\n".format(response))
 ```

-Functionality wise, the Async and Sync clients are identical.
+Functionality wise, the asynchronous and synchronous clients are identical.

 ## Streaming Responses
 You can enable streaming responses by setting `stream=True` in the `.generate` function.